woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 ## `depends_on`

-Woodpecker supports to define multiple pipelines for a repository.
-Those pipelines will run independent from each other.
-To depend them on each other you can use the [`depends_on`](https://woodpecker-ci.org/docs/usage/multi-pipeline#flow-control) keyword.
+Woodpecker supports to define multiple workflows for a repository.
+Those workflows will run independent from each other.
+To depend them on each other you can use the [`depends_on`](https://woodpecker-ci.org/docs/usage/workflows#flow-control) keyword.

 ## Privileged mode